MNGemignani/php_version_switcher/README.md

 ### Installation:

- First of all we need to install multiple php versions, this can be easily done via Ondřej package, you can look for this on google, but basic commands would be:
+ First of all we need to install multiple php versions, this can be easily done via Ondřej package, you can look for it on google, but basic commands would be:

     $ sudo apt-get update